About Me - How I Got Started As A Software Engineer

 Visual Basic Power Toolkit

 My favourite, and I still have it, was Visual Basic Power Toolkit by Richard Mansfield and Evangelos Petroutsos.
-I read this book so many times, typing out all the example programs.
-It really catapulted my programming knowledge and experience.
-One of the chapters that really stuck with me is the art of programming fractals, and one of the key lessons was the difference between an interpreted language, such as Visual Basic, and a compiled language, such as Borland Delphi.
-This was a turning point because as much as I like Visual Basic, and all the other Basic based languages I've used in the past, Delphi was a whole new ball game, and challenge.
+I read this book many times, typing out all the example programs.
+It catapulted my programming knowledge and experience.
+One of the chapters that stuck with me is the art of programming fractals.
+One of the key lessons was the difference between an interpreted language, such as Visual Basic, and a compiled language, such as Borland Delphi.
+This was a turning point because as much as I like Visual Basic and all the other basic-based languages I've used in the past, Delphi was a whole new ball game and challenge.

-Not only was it a new language and syntax to learn, but it is an Object-oriented language with new rules.
-This would have been around 1998 I think, when I made the switch to make Delphi my go-to language.
-Over the next decade, I created loads of programs to solve problems to make life easier, from a Windows XP wallpaper changer, startup application tuner, Windows settings tuner, font manager, screensavers, photo catalogues and utilities for data processing.
+Not only was it a new language and syntax to learn, but it was also an object-oriented language with new rules.
+This would have been around 1998 when I switched to making Delphi my go-to language.
+Over the next decade, I created many programs to solve problems and make life easier, including a Windows XP wallpaper changer, startup application tuner, Windows settings tuner, font manager, screensavers, photo catalogues, and data processing utilities.

 Nobody Wants To Hire School Leavers (1999)

-After my GCSEs and A Levels, I found it really difficult to get employment in the computing sector.
-Although I had a lot of experience in coding, I had no qualifications or commercial experience.
-I took a business technology course, but that wasn't enough, so I enrolled in college studying for an HND in Computing, which was run by the University of Plymouth.
-This course taught things like hardware, programming, networking, data structures and algorithms, discrete mathematics and SSADM.
-The language used in the course was C in the first year, and C++ in the second.
-My experience with Delphi was invaluable in learning C++ and I excelled in designing and coding each of the tasks and projects assigned in coursework, whilst the theoretical software design and system analysis was a breeze.
+After my GCSEs and A Levels, I found it difficult to get employment in the computing sector.
+Although I had much experience in coding, I had no qualifications or commercial experience.
+I took a business technology course, but I needed more.
+I enrolled in college, studying for an HND in Computing, which the University of Plymouth ran.
+This course taught hardware, programming, networking, data structures and algorithms, discrete mathematics and SSADM.
+The language used in the course was C in the first year and C++ in the second.
+My experience with Delphi was invaluable in learning C++.
+I excelled in designing and coding each task and project assigned in coursework, whilst the theoretical software design and system analysis was a breeze.

 First Job After Uni, Still Not A Software Engineer (2003)

-After graduating I still found it really difficult to get employment in computing.
-Despite having qualifications, I lacked experience.
-Now desperate for a job I widened my search criteria.
+After graduating, I still found it difficult to get employment in computing.
+Despite having qualifications, I needed to gain experience.
+Now desperate for a job, I widened my search criteria.

-Eventually I found a position as an iSeries operations analyst working shifts on an IBM iSeries and IT help desk.
+Eventually, I found a position as an iSeries operations analyst, working shifts on an IBM iSeries and IT help desk.
 Although not my first choice, I was grateful for the opportunity to work on new systems and learn new skills.
-I actually really enjoyed this job.
+I enjoyed this job.
 From opening the office early in the morning and starting up all the systems on the early shift to closing down the mainframe, running backups, overnight data processing and reporting runs on the late shift.

 IBM iSeries AS400